StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 ![command_line_date](assets/command_line_date.png)

 There are many different shells available, of which **Bash** is arguably the best known.
-Unfortunately this is not the default shell used by the cluster and so we advise changing this setting.

 To check which shell you are currently using, type: